-Although they were once thought to be inextricably connected, the relationship between Scotland and the rest of the United Kingdom has recently been under debate.
+Although they were once thought to share a common destiny, the relationship between Scotland and the rest of the United Kingdom has recently been under debate.
 Since the failed independence referendum in 2014, the country's politics have revolved around Scottish nationalism and the nation's future with the rest of the Union.
 Should they seek to end their more than 300-year long union with England and the rest of the UK?

 The union between Scotland, England, Wales, and Northern Ireland is greater than the sum of its parts.
 Their shared history and fate is a strength and not a weakness.